cortner/LujiaLt/README.md

-# Lujia-Lt
+# Lujia-Light

-A Julia library for experimentation with multi-scale algorithms for materials science.
+A Julia library for numerical analysis experimentats with multi-scale algorithms for materials science.